sibalonat/Dokumentat/README.md

 ```

 This will create a model, controller, a job, some entries on web route, and finally a vue document, that will connect everything together.
+It will add the package to use in Vue Component and also make npm install or any package manager for node modules you will be using.

+Whats next is to add some pages for how to setup the local enviornment, and how use other packages like PHPWord and PHPExcel
+with ONLYOFFICE

 ```php